pgharts/trusty-cms/README.md

 [![Build Status](https://secure.travis-ci.org/pgharts/trusty-cms.png?branch=master)](https://travis-ci.org/pgharts/trusty-cms/)

-Currently, TrustyCMS is not functional.
+Currently, TrustyCMS is functional but still has some core issues.
 We're managing the outstanding problems in [Github Issues](https://github.com/pgharts/trusty-cms/issues?state=open), so if you'd like to help out, that's a great place to start.
 Also, if you find anything wrong, let us know there so we can get to work fixing it.

 TrustyCms features: